-Nash told the Illinois Entertainer how he came to write this song: "Let me set the scene for you.
+Graham Nash wrote this song, which tells of the beauty of sea life and admonishes us for not taking care of the sea creatures.
+Nash told the Illinois Entertainer how he came to write it: "Let me set the scene for you.
 It was my first sail.
 On that journey, I saw a blue whale.
 It was insanely lucky to even come across a creature that was half again as long as David's boat, and David's boat is 70 feet.
 That's why I wrote 'Wind On The Water,' because we were killing these things, apparently for food, which sounds preposterous."